 Saint Xavier University maintains strict policies on the use of portable electrical appliances, smoking and open flames in student housing facilities.
 A microwave convection oven is furnished in each room of the suite style residence halls.
 Microwaves are permitted in university apartments provided they are properly installed in the kitchen.
 Refrigerators are provided in all university apartments and in suite style residence halls.
 In the common areas of Regina and Pacelli Residence Halls, there are microwaves available for use.
 Microwaves are not allowed in the students' private rooms in either two halls because neither is equipped for such electrical usage.
-Absolutely no cooking (including popping of popcorn) may be done in student rooms in Regina and Pacelli Halls or other unauthorized areas in any residence hall.
+Absolutely no cooking (including popcorn) may be done in student rooms in Regina and Pacelli Halls or other unauthorized areas in any residence hall.
 Compact refrigerators are allowed in private student rooms in Regina and Pacelli Halls providing the following maximum limits are observed:

 - Weight: 100 lbs.

 - Outside Dimensions: Height 35", Width 24", Depth 25"

 - Voltage Rating: 115V to 120V, 50/60 cycles